-In order to understand the device performance reduction for the samples at high Sn contents, XRD measurements on all devices were performed.
-The set of XRD patterns in Figure 6a displays the example of the "high" Na content for different nominal Sn concentrations.
+In order to understand the device performance reduction for the samples at high Sn contents XRD measurements on all devices were performed.
+The set of XRD patterns in Figure 6 a) displays the example of the "high" Na content for different nominal Sn concentrations.
 Reflexes originating from the kesterite phase are marked with red circles and additional reflexes at 31.6° and 56.5° indicate Mo(S,Se)2.
 [26] The Sn(S,Se)2 secondary phase can be identified from the XRD patterns of samples with 33.3% nominal Sn content and more.
-Other secondary phases cannot be distinguished, however Zn(S,Se) and Cu2Sn(S,Se)3 cannot be excluded since their reflexes coincide with those of CZTSSe.[27]
-The XRD patterns of the other alkali elements and different concentrations look qualitatively similar with the exception of the appearance of Sn(S,Se)2 secondary phase.
-Therefore, the range from 12.5° to 17.5° was magnified in Figure 6b to present the appearance of Sn(S,Se)2 by the intensity of its 001 reflex, which is located at 14.42° for the pure selenide compound.
-[28] Samples treated with heavier alkali elements exhibit Sn(S,Se)2 formation already at lower Sn contents, indicated by the appearance of the 001 Bragg reflex.
+Other secondary phases cannot be distinguished, however Zn(S,Se) and Cu2Sn(S,Se)3 cannot be excluded since their reflexes coincide with those of CZTSSe.
+[27] The XRD patterns of the other alkali elements and different concentrations look qualitatively similar with the exception of the appearance of Sn(S,Se)2 secondary phase.
+Therefore the range from 12.5° to 17.5° was magnified in Figure 6 b) to present the appearance of Sn(S,Se)2 by the intensity of its (001) reflex, which is located at 14.42° for the pure selenide compound.
+[28] The heavier the incorporated alkali element is the lower is the nominal Sn concentrations at which the (001) reflex first appears and thus the formation of Sn(S,Se)2.
 Additionally, the XRD pattern of the layer with K exhibits a double reflex that may stem from Sn(S,Se)2 phases with different S/Se ratios.
-In the case of Cs, a small but invariant reflex appears for all Sn concentrations, but here the reflex overlaps with a possible secondary phase of Cs2Se3 that is also identified by its 112 reflex, which appears in the full XRD pattern (Figure S5, Supporting Information).
-Therefore, the Sn(S,Se)2 secondary phase for the high Cs content sample cannot be unambiguously identified.
-Cu_xSe secondary phase could not be identified from the XRD patterns of any sample, although the device PV parameters for low Sn content and a Cu/Sn ratio of more than 2.0 exhibit a severe shunting behavior and formation of large, roundish grains typically associated with a Cu-rich material and formation of Cu_xSe.^[29] The following explanation for the appearance of secondary phases at different nominal Sn concentrations is suggested.
+In the case of Cs a small but invariant reflex appears for all Sn concentrations, but here the reflex overlaps with a possible secondary phase of Cs2Se3 that is also identified by its (112) reflex, which appears in the full XRD pattern (SI Figure 5).
+Therefore the Sn(S,Se)2 secondary phase for the high Cs content sample cannot be unambiguously identified.
+Cu_xSe secondary phase could not be identified from the XRD patterns of any sample, although the device PV parameters for low Sn content and a Cu/Sn ratio of more than 2.0 exhibit a severe shunting behavior and formation of large, roundish grains typically associated with a Cu-rich material and formation of Cu_xSe.
+[29] The following explanation for the appearance of secondary phases at different nominal Sn concentrations is suggested.
 The XRD results indicate that the alkali elements influence the composition of the kesterite phase.
-The kesterite composition correlates with the measured bandgap and Cu-poor kesterite exhibits a higher bandgap than Cu-rich kesterite.
-[30,31] Utilizing the bandgap measurements from Figure 3d we deduce that the kesterite composition is less Cu-poor for Na compared to K for the same nominal Sn content.
+The kesterite composition correlates with the measured bandgap and Cu-poor kesterite exhibits a higher bandgap than Cu rich kesterite.
+Utilizing the bandgap measurements from Figure 3d) we deduce that the kesterite composition is less Cu-poor for Na compared to K for the same nominal Sn content.
 Conclusively, the remnant Sn not incorporated into the kesterite phase leads to the appearance of Sn(S,Se)2 secondary phase.
-For Rb and Cs, the bandgap barely changes suggesting a constant kesterite composition.
+For Rb and Cs the bandgap barely changes suggesting a constant kesterite composition.